talsec/Free-RASP-Android/README.md

 You can assign just `emptyArray()` to `supportedAlternativeStores` if you publish on the Google Play Store and Huawei AppGallery, as these are already included internally.
 Otherwise add package names of the alternative stores.

 `isProd`  defaults to  `true`  when undefined.
 If you want to use the Dev version to disable checks described  [in the chapter below](https://github.com/talsec/Free-RASP-Android#dev-vs-release-version), set the parameter to  `false`.
-Make sure that you have the Release version in the production (i.e. isProd set to true)!
+Make sure that you have the Release version in the production (i.e. isProd set to true)!.
+To simplify switching between debug and release version of Talsec based on the build type, you can use `BuildConfig.BUILD_TYPE.contains("Release", true)` as a value for `isProd`.
 ```kt
 [TalsecApplication.kt]